 Giving Thanks to Nature

-My wife and I hope that someday our girls will look back on the experiences we had in the woods and at Thanksgiving with love.
-We also hope the memories cultivate their own desire to conserve nature and all that it gives back to us.
+Living with nature and understanding the cycles and stewardship needed gives our family great thanks to be blessed with its bounty.
+My wife and I hope that someday our girls will look back on their experiences we had in the woods and at Thanksgiving with love, hope and a desire to conserve natures great gifts.